Rehabilitation Medicine

 Contact Person: PD Dr. A. Salzwedel

 According to the guideline on cardiac rehabilitation in German-speaking Europe – Germany, Austria and Switzerland (AWMF-LL-KardReha-DACH), patients with thoracic aortic aneurysm (TAA) or thoracic aortic dissection (TAD) should choose an exercise intensity that does not exceed a systolic blood pressure of 160 mmHg.
-The recommended exercise intensities should be tested for their blood pressure response during different physical exercise conditions for patients with TAA or TAD.
+The recommended exercise intensities will be tested for their blood pressure response during different physical exercise conditions for patients with TAA or TAD.

 The aim of this pilot project is to ensure that patients with TAA or TAD can rely on the training intensities in everyday life, work and sport even without monitoring by a blood pressure monitor.